ecksma/MOB-NYC-5/Sessions/Session3/Functions-Classes-Exercises.md

 2. Create a function named convertToCelsius that takes in an argument `degreesInFarenheit` that is a Double and returns the degrees in Celsius (also a Double).

-3. Create a function similar to #2, but instead of converting to degrees it converts miles to meters.
+3. Create a function similar to #2, but instead of converting from Fº to Cº it converts miles to meters.

 # Classes